 Many people spend a lot of time complaining about things that others do that are beyond their control.
 We all do this from time to time, but for some it happens a lot.
 Such clients tend to go over the same things again and again and get nowhere.
 By constantly complaining about the action or inaction of others, we are likely to become entrenched and eventually frustrated and feel powerless to bring about change.
 If we turn our attention to what is happening within, we are more likely to be able to deal with what is happening.

 Making the most of the session

-It is the role of the counselor to keep the counselling session dynamic so as to make the most of the available time.
+It is the role of the counsellor to keep the counselling session dynamic so as to make the most of the available time.
 Most of the heavy emotional material is normally released during an initial 45 minutes of a session, and the client may begin to flag a little after this.

 Once the session is drawn to a close the client will need time to go away and digest the material raised in the session.
 This may mean that another meeting is scheduled for anything from several days to several weeks time.

 It is sometimes necessary to put a client at ease over the duration of individual sessions.
 Some of them will be anxious that they are taking up too much time or that they are not getting enough time.
-The counselor should make it clear that they are in control of the session to allay these concerns.
+The counsellor should make it clear that they are in control of the session to allay these concerns.

 LEARN ABOUT THIS AND MORE FROM THE COUNSELLING SKILLS II COURSE....

 The course is divided into eight lessons as follows:

 - How Micro-Skills come together.

 - Initial contact;